 Knox College is a proud participant in the Yellow Ribbon Program, a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.

-Campus employment and work study awards give you priority for campus jobs.
+Student employment and work study awards give you priority for campus jobs.
 Eligible students can work up to 10 hours per week and earn up to $2,475.
 Most work award recipients use their earnings to pay for personal expenses, books, and supplies.
-A list of campus jobs available to students is available in the Job Bank.

 We offer a number of loan programs to help you finance college costs.
 Loans -- unlike gift aid -- have to be paid back.
 Learn more about loans and financing options.